 Wilson, Samuel S. ( -1850), Letters, 1849-1852, (C2692)

 The collection contains six letters written from a steamboat on the Missouri River, a camp on Blue River, and Sacramento, California, to family describing overland travel, gold mining, and camp life.
 Also included are resolutions by friends to the memory of Wilson, who died enroute home, and a copy of "The California News" 14 February 1852, with letter from George B. [ ].

 Wisconsin Company of Gold Seekers, Roster, 1849, (C3512)

-List of 26 men who left St. Joseph, MO, on 19 April 1849 to seek gold in California.
+The papers contain a list of 26 men who left St. Joseph, Missouri, on 19 April 1849 to seek gold in California.

 Wolff, Theodore H. (1905-1999), Papers, 1865-1979, (C3057)